 The School of Education uses multiple strategies and assessments to measure the effectiveness of the unit program quality.
-These include the quality of faculty lectures and presentations; the quality and availability of advisors; the quality of assessments; and the variety, quality, and supervision of field and internship experiences.
+These include the analysis of demographic data to ensure that signature assessments are fair, consistent, accurate, and free from bias, the quality of faculty lectures and presentations; the quality and availability of advisors; the quality of assessments; and the variety, quality, and supervision of field and internship experiences.
 They are assessed using disaggregated data from items included in candidate (student) internship surveys, graduate surveys, and employer surveys.